Pre-Columbian era: Maya civilization

-Contemporary with Teotihuacan's greatness was that of the Maya civilization.
+Contemporary to Teotihuacan's greatness was that of the Maya civilization.
 The period between 250 CE and 650 CE was a time of intense flourishing of Maya civilized accomplishments.
-While the many Maya city-states never achieved political unity on the order of the central Mexican civilizations, they exerted a tremendous intellectual influence upon Mexico and Central America.
-The Maya built some of the most elaborate cities on the continent, and made innovations in mathematics, astronomy, and calendrics.
+While the many Maya city-states never achieved political unity on the order of the central Mexican civilizations, they exerted tremendous intellectual influence upon Mexico and Central America.
+The Maya built some of the most elaborate cities on the continent and made innovations in mathematics, astronomy, and calendrics.
 The Maya also developed the only true writing system native to the Americas using pictographs and syllabic elements in the form of texts and codices inscribed on stone, pottery, wood, or perishable books made from bark paper.